 Heparin may also be employed as an anticoagulant in blood transfusions, extracorporeal circulation, and dialysis procedures.
 CONTRAINDICATIONS:

-Heparin sodium should NOT be used in patients Severe thrombocytopenia; When suitable blood coagulation tests, e.g., the whole blood clotting time, partial thrombo-plastin time, etc., cannot be performed at appro-priate intervals (this contraindication refers to full-dose heparin; there is usually no need to monitor coagulation parameters in patients receiving low-dose heparin); An uncontrollable active bleeding state (see WARNINGS), except when this is due to disseminated intravascular coagulation.
+Heparin sodium should NOT be used in patients with the following conditions:

+Severe thrombocytopenia; When suitable blood coagulation tests, e.g., the whole blood clotting time, partial thromboplastin time, etc., cannot be performed at appropriate intervals (this contraindication refers to full-dose heparin; there is usually no need to monitor coagulation parameters in patients receiving low-dose heparin); An uncontrollable active bleeding state (see WARNINGS), except when this is due to disseminated intravascular coagulation.
+Heparin is not intended for intramuscular use.